Executive Committee * 2022-23

 Certificate of Proficiency

 A student who completes the requirements of the program with satisfactory standing receives a certificate of proficiency in Near Eastern studies.
 A student who satisfactorily completes study abroad will have this fact noted on the certificate.

-To apply to the Program in Near Eastern Studies, please contact Jim LaRegina, the Undergraduate Administrator for the Department of Near Eastern Studies:
+To apply to the Near Eastern Studies Program, please contact Jim LaRegina, the Undergraduate Administrator for the Department of Near Eastern Studies: